cloudfoundry-attic/cf-docs/source/docs/reference/cc-api.html.md

 The primary goal of the V2 API is to support the new entities in the Team Edition release, and to address the shortcomings of V1 in terms of features and consistency.

-The specific high level goals are as follows:
+The goals are as follows:

 * **Consistency** across all resource URLs, parameters, request/response bodies, and error responses.